-The most obvious solution is correct the downward slope of your yard.
-This can be done by erecting a retaining wall and backfilling the yard with dirt to create a significant alteration of the backward sloping.
+The most obvious solution is to correct the downward slope of your yard.
+You can do this by erecting a retaining wall and backfilling the yard with dirt to create a significant alteration of the backward sloping.
 If this isn't feasible, you can add a few feng shui elements to assist in correcting this problem area.

 Feng Shui Elements and Cures

 If your home doesn't have a dramatically dangerous backward sloping that would suggest you need to move but a gradual one that doesn't currently present water problems when it rains, then you can benefit most by adding a few feng shui remedy elements to your home and back yard.

 Place a weathervane or attic exhaust fan that rotates about to move air out of the attic or a similar object on your rooftop.
 This drags the chi up from the slope toward your house.